Derbyshire Constabulary is led by a team of chief officers headed by the Chief Constable, Mick Creedon.

 Assistant Chief Constable (Operational Support)

-ACC Gary Knighton is responsible for the Operational Support tea - which includes Roads Policing, Task Force and the Armed Response Unit - as well as Criminal Justice, Contact Management, Special Constabulary and partnership development.
+ACC Gary Knighton is responsible for the Operational Support team - which includes Roads Policing, Task Force and the Armed Response Unit - as well as Criminal Justice, Contact Management, Special Constabulary and volunteers.

 Director of Finance & Business Services